Place content here. This is a site-wide alert banner.

 A. High Risk Data: Yale Data are classified as High Risk if (i) they could be exploited for criminal or other wrongful purposes and Yale is obligated by statute or regulation to keep them confidential; (ii) Yale is contractually obligated to keep them confidential; (iii) they identify an individual and would customarily be shared only with the individual’s family, doctor, lawyer, or accountant; or (iv) they are critical to Yale’s ability to perform one of its essential academic, health care, or business functions and cannot be replaced easily with backup copies.

 - Personally identifiable patient and human subject information

-- Social Security, driver’s license, and passport numbers
+- Social Security, driver’s license, state identification card, and passport numbers

 - Credit card and bank account numbers

 - Export controlled information under U.S. laws

 - Databases used for payroll, tax, health care, and other critical functions

 - Information pertaining to animal research protocols and researchers

 - A user name (e.g., Yale NetID) or email address in combination with a password or security question and answer that would permit access to an online account